Trail Damage Winners

 Each year, one lucky Member either breaks the most or has the most dramatic, interesting, or crazy recovery.
 We reward that Member with a trophy and the prize of winning Trail Damage of the Year.

-Sean has the most trail damage so far, getting something each time he went out with the group.
-He dented his bumper and got a flat on Barbour Fork this year, and then got two flat tires on McClellan Mountain.
+Sean has won for the most trail damage this year, getting something each time he went out with the group.
+He dented his bumper and got a flat on Barbour Fork, and then got two flat tires on McClellan Mountain.
 He doesn't know for sure how he popped any of his tires, but it keeps happening anyway.
 Time for thicker sidewalls!

 The best Trail Damage of 2017 goes to Monica running Chinaman Gulch on April 8th, 2017.
 She made it past the major obstacles and was on flat dirt when her power steering sector shaft broke in half.
 Without steering, she was towed through the Rock Garden and out of the trail with Frank and Quentin pushing her tires to steer.